department-of-veterans-affairs/vagov-content/pages/education/compare-education-benefits-rewrite.md

 <div class="va-introtext">

-Compare VA education benefits available to Veterans, service members, Guard and Reserve members, and qualified survivors or dependents using the table below.
-Learn about the different types of VA education benefits, find out which ones you may be eligible for, and decide which one is right for you.
+Compare VA education benefits using the table below.
+Learn about the different types of VA education benefits and find out which ones you may be eligible for.
 </div>

 <h2>Eligibility and Rules</h2>

+### Eligibility
+VA education benefits are available to:

+- Veterans
+- Service members
+- Guard and Reserve members
+- Qualified survivors or dependents

+### Rules

 - You can only choose one education benefit to use, even if you're eligible for 2
 - Once you choose which benefit you’ll use, <strong>you can't change your mind</strong>